matheuscubas/SistemaApp/README.md

 ## Acknowledgments

-I would like to thank my mentor [Guilherme](https://github.com/guilhermerochas/) for  elaborating and guidind me through this project.
+I would like to thank my mentor [Guilherme](https://github.com/guilhermerochas/) for  elaborating and guiding me through this project.
 I'm grateful for his efforts into training and helping me to achieve my goals as a developer.

 ## License